 An example of a technological business solution that is quickly gaining traction is maxgeo’s hosted data management solution.
 It enables mining and exploration companies to outsource their data management requirements, reducing the time and money spent setting up and maintaining a data management system so that they can focus on their core business.

 “The hosted data management solution means that companies can reduce or eradicate all sorts of IT costs including hardware and software upgrades, backup and redundancy.
-Our team of Database Administrators do all the work for our hosted clients, saving them the HR and training costs of hiring their own Database Administrator (DBA), with the added benefit of always having a DBA available for support.
+Our team of Database Administrators does all the work for our hosted clients, saving them the HR and training costs of hiring their own Database Administrator (DBA), with the added benefit of always having a DBA available for support.
 And less support is needed by our clients because our data management system is browser-based so that any authorised user can view their data from anywhere, any time – they don’t have to ask the DBA to send them the information they need.”